Ylianst/MeshCentral/plugin_development.md

 ### Web UI Hooks
-`onDeviceRefeshEnd`: called when a device is selected in the MeshCentral web interface `registerPluginTab`: called when a device is selected in the MeshCentral web interface to register a new tab for plugin data, if required
+`onDeviceRefeshEnd`: called when a device is selected in the MeshCentral web interface `registerPluginTab`: callable when a device is selected in the MeshCentral web interface to register a new tab for plugin data, if required.
+Accepts an object, or function that returns an object, with the following properties: { tabId: "yourShortNameHere", tabTitle: "Your Display Name"}.
+A tab and div with the associated ID and title will be created for your use
 `onDesktopDisconnect`: called when a remote desktop session is disconnected

 #### Exports